 How Does Video Compression Work?

 Videos are made up of individual pixels, just like any other digital media.
-However, whe you’re sending that video to someone else, they don’t need to know the details of every single pixel for each frame.
+However, when you’re sending that video to someone else, they don’t need to know the details of every single pixel for each frame.
 Video compression will analyze those pixels and use that information to “cut out” the useless parts – like static elements or areas with the same color.
+A critical part of this process is identifying repetitive or nearly identical frames.
+Video compression uses temporal correlation to reduce redundancy, saving bandwidth without impacting the viewer’s experience.
+Motion compensation further predicts how objects move between frames, encoding only the changes.
+This results in significant space savings while maintaining visual integrity.
 Then, it uses an encoder to take that information and shrink the file, using that data to tell the recipient how to rebuild the video from those static parts.

 Practical Ways to Compress a Video